Louisa Lyon

 Brief Life History of Louisa

-When Louisa Lyon was born in 1806, in Elizabethtown, Essex, New Jersey, United States, her father, Benjamin U. Lyon, was 26 and her mother, Mary Bond, was 22.
+When Louisa Lyon was born in 1806, in Elizabethtown, Essex, New Jersey, British Colonial America, her father, Benjamin E. Lyon, was 27 and her mother, Mary Doty, was 20.
 She married David Maurice Fitzgerald on 23 October 1823, in Essex, New Jersey, United States.
 They were the parents of at least 5 sons and 3 daughters.
-She died on 7 December 1857, in Newark Township, Essex, New Jersey, United States, at the age of 51.
+She lived in Newark Township, Essex, New Jersey, United States in 1850.
+She died on 7 December 1857, in Newark, Essex, New Jersey, United States, at the age of 51.

 Photos and Memories (0)